Seiko: Grand Seiko

 Prior to 1960, to challenge the status of Swiss watches and change the perception of Japanese watches, Daini Seikosha and Suwa began the discussion of a product line that could match the quality of Swiss watches under the suggestion of the parent company.
 At the time, Suwa Seikosha Co. was in charge of manufacturing men's watches, so it was decided that Suwa would produce the first Grand Seiko.

 The first Grand Seiko, released in 1960, was based on Seiko's previous high-end watch, CROWN.
 This Grand Seiko has a 25-jewel, manual-winding, 3180 caliber, and its production was limited to 36,000 units.
 The watch was also the first chronometer-grade watch manufactured in Japan and was based on Seiko's own chronometer standard.

 Some Grand Seiko timepieces also incorporate the company's Spring Drive movement, a movement that is a combination of both automatic and quartz timekeeping methods, leading to unparalleled accuracy in the world of automatic wristwatches.
 The most famous example is the SBGA011 Grand Seiko "Snowflake", housing the 9R Spring Drive movement.

+Grand Seiko began expanding overseas in 2010.
 With the repositioning of Grand Seiko from a Seiko subbrand to an independent brand in 2017, Grand Seiko aimed to transition to a true luxury brand.
+The transition to an independent brand accelerated this expansion, and its overseas sales grew about fifteenfold between 2015 and 2025.

-In 2022, 'Kodo Constant-Force Tourbillon SLGT 003', featuring the world's first combination tourbillon and constant-force mechanism on the same axis, was released, priced at 370,000 euros.
+In 2022, Kodo Constant-Force Tourbillon SLGT 003, featuring the world's first combination tourbillon and constant-force mechanism on the same axis, was released, priced at 370,000 euros.

 As of 2025, Grand Seiko is guided by the brand philosophy "The Nature of Time" and is composed of five collections: the Masterpiece Collection, Evolution 9 Collection, Elegance Collection, Heritage Collection, and Sport Collection.
 The Masterpiece Collection is produced in special workshops staffed by Seiko's most elite watchmakers.
 The mechanical models are crafted at Atelier Ginza, located on the 7th floor of Seiko House Ginza in Tokyo, while the Spring Drive models are manufactured at the Micro Artist Studio within Seiko Epson's facility in Shiojiri, Nagano.
 The Micro Artist Studio has also been responsible for creating Credor's complicated timepieces since 2000.

 At Seiko House Ginza, customers can place custom orders for one-of-a-kind Grand Seiko timepieces, provided they meet certain conditions such as a high budget and the use of precious metals.